Thomann DNA

 3. From your perspective: In which areas should I grow to develop myself?

 You can do your sessions reciprocal, interviewing each other.
 But make sure the second person is not biased from the first interview round.
-Make sure to talk with your lead about the peer feedback results.
+You do not need to talk contents with your manager.
+But let them know once you're done since peer feedback is the starting point for your yearly career development.

 Important note for the 20%-team-members: short feedback is fine.
 Don't worry to not have as much content as an 80%-team-member.
 Not observing negativity can be a positive feedback as well.